janlelis/multi_block/README.md

     ]

-== Bonus sugar: Array extension
+## Bonus sugar: Array extension

-If you like the slim <tt>&to_proc</tt> operator, you can further optimize the syntax by activating the core extension for array:
+If you like the slim `&to_proc` operator, you can further optimize the syntax by activating the core extension for array:

     require 'multi_block/array'

-Now you do not need the +blocks+ helper anymore.
+Now you do not need the `blocks` helper anymore.
 Instead just do:

     do_something, some_argument, &[
       proc.easy_way{